ryppl/__legacy/source/gettingstarted.rst

 Notice at this point that the *submodule status* has not changed.Now update the submodules::

+..
+Why does the reader care that the submodule status hasn't changed?
+..
+I don't think we want to be teaching Git in this document, do you?
+..
+Why don't we just do “git submodule update --init”?

   % git submodule update
   Initialized empty Git repository in /tmp/boost/cmake/.git/
   remote: Counting objects: 263, done.